 Oversee General Office Operations

-Now we realize how vague ‘general office operations’ sounds, that’s why they’re called generic.
+Now we realize how vague ‘general office operations’ sounds, but that’s why they’re generic.

 Though, because an office manager’s duties will vary slightly, not all the following will be applicable to every role.